termux/termux-gui/Protocol.md

     - aid: The id of the Activity the View is in.
     - padding: The padding value as an integer in [dp](https://developer.android.com/guide/topics/resources/more-resources.html#Dimension)
     - dir: can be "top", "bottom", "left", "right" to set the padding for one of those directions.
 If not specified. the padding is set for all directions.
+- setBackgroundColor: Sets the background color of a View.
+  - Parameters:
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
+    - color: The color in the same format as for setTheme.
+- setTextColor: Sets the text color of a View.
+  - Parameters:
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
+    - color: The color in the same format as for setTheme.
+- setProgress: Sets the Progress of a ProgressBar.
+  - Parameters:
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
+    - progress: The progress value as an integer in the range of 0 to 100.
+- setRefreshing: Sets whether a SwipeRefreshLayout is refreshing.
+  - Parameters:
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
+    - refresh: The refreshing value as a boolean.
 - setText: Sets the text of the View.
   - Parameters:
     - id: The View id of a TextView, Button or EditText.